jbirddog/blue/tools/bth/README.md

 ## TODOs

-1. Replace need for shim.sh to produce TAP output
 1. Output plan from `done` without need to call `plan`
 1. Print "TAP version 14" when testing begins